-Hike 1.2 miles (one-way) and 1,000 vertical feet on the Mist Trail to the top of Vernal Fall; going on to Nevada Fall adds 1.5 miles and 1,000 feet to your trip.
+Hike 2.4 miles roundtrip and gain 1,000 vertical feet on the Mist Trail to the top of Vernal Fall; going on to Nevada Fall brings the total mileage to 5.4 and 2,000 feet of elevation.
 Start early to avoid crowds.

 More importantly, watch your children closely since the path can get slippery when it is wet.
 And don’t go near the water.
 The current is deceptively strong, even in what looks like still pools of water.
 A number of fatalities have occurred when children and adults have waded into the water on this trail.